stevenwaterman/stevenwaterman.github.io/_posts/2020-02-17-minesweeper-optimisation.md

 ### Skip Transparent Text

 Every time there is a 0 or an unknown cell, we paint a transparent number.
-Instead of using the transparent colour, we could use `opacity: 0` and `will-change: opacity` (check your target browser's compatibility).
+Instead of using the transparent colour, we could use <code>opacity: 0</code> and <code>will-change: opacity</code> (check your target browser's compatibility).

-When we set `opacity` instead of `color`, the browser knows not to paint the invisible text.
+When we set <code>opacity</code> instead of <code>color</code>, the browser knows not to paint the invisible text.
-By setting `will-change: opacity`, we tell the browser not to waste its time performing a useless layout pass, since all we change is the text's opacity.
+By setting <code>will-change: opacity</code>, we tell the browser not to waste its time performing a useless layout pass, since all we change is the text's opacity.

-However, setting `will-change` causes the browser to split each cell into its own layer, resulting in 10,000 layers on the page.
+However, setting <code>will-change</code> causes the browser to split each cell into its own layer, resulting in 10,000 layers on the page.
 This is incredibly slow since the layers need to be combined together before rendering, in a step known as *layer compositing*.

 We'll just have to tolerate that the app paints transparent text, since the layers are just too slow.